nginxinc/nginx-gateway-fabric/tests/scale/README.md

   kubectl apply -f manifests/scale-upstreams.yaml
   ```

-- Check the status of the gateway and httproute to make sure everything is OK before scaling.
+- Check the status of the Gateway and HTTPRoute to make sure everything is OK before scaling.

   ```console
   kubectl describe gateway gateway